 Now, what is a design sprint?
-Please read ahead.
+How does a design sprint solve design challenges?
 This blog covers everything from how to run a design sprint, its purpose, the pros and cons, and the difference between design sprint vs design thinking.

 What Are Design Sprints?